domRiddle/ASF/Configuration.md

 - Create (and start, if needed) new bot instance, when you create its config
 - Stop (if needed) and remove old bot instance, when you delete its config
 - Stop (and start, if needed) any bot instance, when you edit its config
+- Restart (if needed) the bot under new name, when you rename its config

 All of the above is transparent and will be done automatically without a need of restarting the program, or killing other (unaffected) bot instances.